IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-a-custom-contacts-service.md

 existing implementation.
 In order for the UI to be able to display contacts from this service, a custom contacts service needs to be written.
 This document describes how to do this.

-## Create a custom contacts service
+## How to create a custom contacts service

 The following sections describe how to create a custom contacts service implementation.

 ### Service module setup

-To create a custom contacts service, add a manifest file in your module and add a dependency to the [ContactsService] in your gradle file.
+To create a custom contacts service, add a manifest file to your module and add a dependency to the [ContactsService] to your gradle file.

 Your `AndroidManifest.xml` should contain: